List of Game & Watch games: Game & Watch Gallery

-The Game & Watch Gallery series, known in Japan and Australia as the series, is a collection of video game compilations based on titles originally released as part of Nintendo's Game & Watch line.
-The series began in 1995, and five installments were released for handheld systems in the Game Boy line.
-Four of these titles were later re-released via the Virtual Console service on the Nintendo 3DS and Wii U.
+Game & Watch Gallery, known in Japan and Australia as is a series of Game & Watch compilations release for the Game Boy line between 1995 and 2002.
+Four of these compilations were later re-released via the Virtual Console service on the Nintendo 3DS and Wii U.

-Beginning with Game & Watch Gallery (1997), each title in the series includes both "Classic" and "Modern" versions of the featured games.
-The Classic versions aim to replicate the original Game & Watch gameplay and presentation, while the Modern versions reimagine the games with updated graphics and characters from the Mario series.
+Beginning with Game & Watch Gallery (1997), each entry in the series includes both "Classic" and "Modern" versions of the featured games.
+The Classic versions aim to replicate the original Game & Watch gameplay and presentation, while the Modern versions reimagine the games with updated gameplay and characters from the Mario series.
 Not all included games feature both modes.
-The titles often include supplementary galleries that document the history of the Game & Watch series.
+The compilations often include supplementary galleries that document the history of the Game & Watch series.
 The first four entries are compatible with the Super Game Boy, displaying borders that resemble the original Game & Watch hardware when played on the Super Nintendo Entertainment System.

 The series consists of five releases: